CasualGarageCoder/ControlsFSMGenerator/README.md

 # Disclaimer

-The current project status is "work-in-progress".
-A very big effort is put into the decision tree generator.
-By now, the main script only checks for controls, symbols and rules, but does not generate anything.
+The current project is a work in progress, mainly oriented in generating GDScripts.
+The main script refactoring is needed but it runs smoothly.
+For now, all scripts are generated.

 # Licensing